 Dr. Thomas W. Hale, another La Leche League International Health Advisory Council member, agrees that nursing parents can drink some alcohol and continue breastfeeding as usual without the need to “pump and dump.”
 A better approach is to “pump and store” — express breast milk ahead of time and use it to feed the baby if you are concerned about how much alcohol you’ve consumed.
 “Alternatively, a mother can wait for the alcohol to clear from her system,” suggests Hale.
 “If her breasts become full while waiting, she can hand express or pump, discarding the milk expressed, but this will not speed up the elimination of alcohol from the body.”

 Just like pumping and dumping, drinking a lot of water, resting or drinking coffee will not speed up the rate of the elimination of alcohol from your body (remember all this from high school health class?).
 “Adult metabolism of alcohol is approximately 1 ounce in three hours, so mothers who ingest alcohol in moderate amounts can generally return to breastfeeding as soon as they feel neurologically normal,” says Hale.
 “If a woman wants to minimize the alcohol her baby gets, she can try nursing right before having a drink.
 Milk will be alcohol-free again within two or three hours.”

-The lowdown on drinking while breastfeeding is that moderation is definitely crucial, but watching the clock is even more important.
-If you go out to dinner and have a glass of wine, you’re probably fine to nurse your baby when you get home a couple of hours later.
+The bottom line on drinking while breastfeeding is that watching the clock is key, but moderation is even more important.
+If you go out to dinner and have a glass of wine, you’re absolutely fine to nurse your baby when you get home a couple of hours later.
 Cheers to that!